nf-core/mag/docs/usage.md

     * Profiles with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters
 * `ancient_dna`
-    * A profile to run MAG with ancient DNA assembly specific parameters and the ancient DNA subworkflow.
+    * A profile to run nf-core/mag with ancient DNA assembly specific parameters and the ancient DNA subworkflow.

 ### `-resume`